One-Day Course

 TOPICS

-a.
-The effect of poor contact on internal reflection elements
+- The effect of poor contact on internal reflection elements

-b.
-Not fully covering the beam in an internal reflection element
+- Not fully covering the beam in an internal reflection element

-a.
-Spectral shifts introduced on vignetting (changing the beam diameter or shape)
+- Spectral shifts introduced on vignetting (changing the beam diameter or shape)

-b.
-The effect of atmospheric water vapor and carbon dioxide
+- The effect of atmospheric water vapor and carbon dioxide

-a.
-Artifacts seen on spectral subtraction
+- Artifacts seen on spectral subtraction

 ABOUT THE INSTRUCTORS

 Ellen Miseo has practiced infrared spectroscopy for her entire career.
 Her primary interest is in infrared microscopy and infrared imaging.
 Her accomplishments include development of equipment as well as foreseeing customer trends and adapting to them.
-Dr. Miseo is Past President (2016) of the Society for Applied Spectroscopy and a member of the Coblentz Society and the American Chemical Society
+Dr. Miseo is Past President (2016) of the Society for Applied Spectroscopy and a member of the Coblentz Society and the American Chemical Society.